 Does your child’s school offer after school programming?
 If they do, odds are that they may have a program specific to online gaming or video game creation.
 If not, then try checking out local community centers.
 If all else fails, these resources will help you create your own after school program.

 There are tons of online educators out there.
 It is only a matter of knowing where to search to find the organizations that have put together games meant to further learning.
-Learn how to refine your search to find highly reputable site to try out, such as found on this online educational games.
+Learn how to refine your search to find highly reputable sites to try out.

 Kid-Friendly Social Media Sites